Rancho Campana High School

 Rancho Campana High School is an 800 student comprehensive academy high school for grades 9-12 that was built in 2015.
 It is located in Camarillo, California, United States, and is part of the Oxnard Union High School District.
-The 28 acre provides public education for the Camarillo and Somis communities.
+The 28 acre provides public education for the Camarillo, Somis, Ventura, and Oxnard communities.

 The high school divides students in their freshman year into three academies: Academy of Engineering, Academy of Arts, and Academy of Medical Sciences.
 Each academy provides specific course requirements, field trips, educational and job shadow opportunities.
 Due to a limited amount of space on the campus, as well as limited resources and technology, the 200 incoming freshmen are determined through a lottery each year.

 The first graduating class was in June 2018, when 130 students graduated.

 The school received funding in 2018 for updating facilities through a local bond measure.
 It also received funds to expand its student capacity with relocatable classrooms.

+The name "Rancho Campana" is derived from the Spanish translation of the previous occupant of the land, the "Bell Ranch" farm.

+Academies

+The Academy of Engineering is divided into the Traditional Engineering and Computer Science pathways.

+The Academy of Arts is divided into the three pathways of Commercial Photography, Video and Film, and Theater Arts.

+The Academy of Health Sciences currently has just one pathways in Patient Care, however they also originally were also going to have a Mental Health pathway.

+Performing Arts Center

+Along with the school, a multi-million dollar Performing Arts Center (PAC) was also constructed at the site.
+At 27,500 square feet with a seating capacity of up to 695, the Rancho Campana PAC is the largest theater venue in the city of Camarillo.
+It is currently staffed and managed by the student-led organization RCMakes, who provide maintenance, student stagehands, and technical theater support for the large orchestras, local dance groups, and school plays which are hosted at the venue.

+The Rancho Campana PAC was still in construction when the school opened in 2015, and did not officially open until May of 2016.